mdporter/teaching/README.md

 # teaching
-Notes and scripts for teaching
+Data, notes, and scripts for teaching